About

 Jack Smith

 Jack Smith has been an active performer in Melbourne and regional Victorian theatre for over a decade, specialising in Shakespearean and musical theatre.
-Most recently, Jack has performed in multiple original Melbourne Fringe Festival musicals, and toured internationally a production of Love’s Labour’s Lost with the Australian Shakespeare Company.
+Most recently, Jack has performed in multiple original Melbourne Fringe Festival musicals, and toured internationally a production of “Love’s Labour’s Lost” with the Australian Shakespeare Company.
+In 2025, Jack directed The Wanderers Theatre’s debut production of “A Midsummer Night’s Dream”, and directed/choreographed an original Melbourne Fringe musical, “ARRGONAUTS”.
 He is also a proud member of the Kryal Castle performance team in Ballarat.
 Jack is enthusiastic about collaborating with other performing/creative artists to stage entertaining and relevant productions for modern and local audiences.